The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/black-mage-firestarter_-astral-fire-i.png "Firestarter: Astral Fire I")

-While using the Firestarter proc in Astral Fire III is still a reasonably strong spell, using the proc this way replaces a relatively weak **Fire III** casted in Umbral Ice III with one used in Astral Fire I and as a result provides more of a gain.\
+</br >While using the Firestarter proc in Astral Fire III is still a reasonably strong spell, using the proc this way replaces a relatively weak **Fire III** casted in Umbral Ice III with one used in Astral Fire I and as a result provides more of a gain.\
 \
 This is not without drawbacks though—in order to weave the **Transpose**, it is required to use a “filler spell” (High Thunder or **Xenoglossy**), or less ideally have your **Blizzard IV** be instant-cast via **Swiftcast**/**Triplecast**.
 Furthermore, it is important to note that the Firestarter proc applies Astral Fire III sooner than a regular cast of **Fire III** would apply it, which will result in a slightly stricter Astral Fire timer to work with.